dmpots/fibon/README.md

 2. `*.SUMMARY` - the mean runtimes of each benchmark
 3. `*.RESULTS`  - the full results in binary format (pass to `fibon-analyse`)
 4. `*.RESULTS.SHOW` - the full results in text format (pass to `fibon-analyse`)
+5. `*.RESULTS.CONFIG` - the configuration values used to run the test

 Analyzing Benchmark Results
 ===================================================================